SocialEconomyDataLab/spec/docs/getting_started/what_is_social_investment.md

 ```

 This differs from conventional investment in that it is anticipated that a social benefit will be realised through the use of the money.
-It also differs from philanthropically-motivated grantmaking as an economic return is expected.
+It also differs from philanthropically motivated grantmaking as an economic return is also expected.
 The economic return does not necessarily have to be profitable, and could be simply expected to cover the cost of the initial outlay.

-Social investment, therefore, does not have to be socially-motivated.
-It may be the case that the investor’s motivation is simply to gain an economic return (e.g. in the case of mainstream financial institutions), with the investee’s motivation in accessing the finance being guided by the aim of delivering a social benefit.
+Social investment, therefore, does not have to be *socially* motivated.
+It may be the case that the investor’s motivation is simply to gain an *economic* return (e.g. in the case of mainstream financial institutions), while the investee’s motivation in accessing the finance is guided by the aim of delivering a social benefit.